List of Bohemian Rhapsody cover versions: Video

 The video presents an abridged version of Queen's song with some lyric alterations to retain the appropriateness of the characters for a family audience.
 For example, within the first stanza of the ballad portion of the song, the lyrics where the singer laments to his mother that he "just killed a man" are replaced by Animal calling out repeatedly for "mama".
 Other aspects of the lyrics are changed for humorous purposes surrounding the Muppets characters.
 Pepe the King Prawn starts the opera portion of the song stating that he sees "a little silhouetto of a clam".
 The back-and-forth lyrics, "Bismillah!
 No!
 We will not let you go...let him go!", are replaced with Fozzie Bear begging "Let me joke" to Statler and Waldorf, who state "[We] do not like your jokes".
 The line "Beelzebub has a devil put aside for me" is replaced with the remaining Muppets who have not been in the video singing "Does anyone know if there is a part for me?"
 The first two lines of the hard rock section, here performed by Dr. Teeth and the Electric Mayhem, have been replaced with "So they tell us this video's going to fly, all I know is we're not getting paid tonight!"
 The song ends with Miss Piggy, lounging on Rowlf the Dog's piano, singing "Nothing really matters but moi!"

 The video premiered on YouTube on 23 November 2009.
 Within a week, the video had accrued over 7 million views, and has nearly 15 million views within the following five months.
 The video was nominated and won the "Viral Video" category in the 14th Annual Webby Awards.
 For New Year's Eve at Disneyland, the video was projected onto the Fantasmic! mist screens in-between performances, and in place of an extra midnight performance.
 The performance also utilized the show's various laser effects and lighting towers working in tandem with the video.

+The song would later be performed as the act two opener for the Muppets' 2017 & 2018 live shows "The Muppets take the Bowl" and "The Muppets take the O2" featuring an additional choir and guest star Bobby Moynihan.